numenta/nupic-legacy/docs/source/quick-start/opf.rst

 different aspects of time using the :class:`.DateEncoder`.
 The encoder called ``timestamp_timeOfDay`` encodes the time of day, while the ``timestamp_weekend`` encoder will output different representations for weekends vs weekdays.
-The :class:`.SPTMModel` will combine these encodings using the :class:`.MultiEncoder`.
+The :class:`.HTMPredictionModel` will combine these encodings using the :class:`.MultiEncoder`.

     For details about encoding and how these encoders work, see the